kartgoel/HydraDocumentation/docs/modelAnalysis.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 This function returns a 2D array confusion matrix along with a list of the labels given to the plots analyzed by the AI.
+*Note: This function has been commented out in the main argument.*

 .. code-block:: python